AgileVentures/av-static-website/source/blog_articles/2017-07-05-av-website-review-part-one.html.markdown

 and I've now gone ahead and updated the Premium page using them and reworded the descriptions to make sense.
 I think I could also be adjusting the full details to be popping up like we have in the FAQ, but I think this is enough for today.
 The interesting thing will be to see if this has any noticeable impact on the click through rates or the number of people signing up ...

 p.s.
-Side note, since shortening the text in the "code" page and adding a call to action "get started now" button we've seen a good third of the people landing on the page clicking through on the "get started now" button.
+Side note, since shortening the text in the "code" page and adding a call to action "get started now" button, we've seen a good third of the people landing on the page clicking through on the "get started now" button.
 Not that that says very much - what would be good to be seeing is month by month stats of footfall and percentage of people on the site actually signing up ...